 We would work with Spacely to see if they could get to an offer that we would accept.

-2. Spacely makes an OK offer we would consider, but would not be thrilled with.
+- 2. Spacely makes an okay offer we would consider, but would not be thrilled with.

 We would reach out to other companies to see if they were interested as well.